 The same, however, is not true of synthetic plastics or rubbers.
 Microorganisms can’t break down their chemical bonds, meaning that large fragments of plastic can remain in the environment for hundreds of years as well as micro-plastic and petroleum waste making their way into our oceans.

-Waves first got the idea for all-natural rubber recycled flip flops when in Sri Lanka, the large island just off the south coast of India.
+The heart of our all-natural rubber recycled Waves flip flops is in Sri Lanka, the large island just off the south coast of India.
 Not only is the country home to numerous white sand beaches – perfect flip flop territory – but also an abundance of rubber trees.

-The pairing of the two seemed obvious.
-It made sense to us to utilise more sustainable alternatives that the country offered.
+The pairing of the two has lead to developing our unique flip flops.
+It made sense to us to utilise more sustainable alternatives that the country offers.

 Before long, we began sourcing rubber from the trees that carpet the country’s undulating landscape and making flip flops locally, right in the heart of this south Asian country.
-Not only that, we also make sure we source rubber from Fair Rubber Association approved farmers, protecting our workers and our environment.
+Not only that, we also make sure we source rubber from farms that protect our workers and our environment.

-We had to do something about the unsustainable trend in the flip flop industry.
-While recycled flip flops are available, the vast majority that consumers buy are disposable and quickly find their way to landfills and the oceans.
+We all love a flip flop, but we wanted to do something about the unsustainable trend in the flip flop industry.
+While recycled flip flops are available, the vast majority that consumers buy are cheap and disposable which means they quickly find their way to landfills and the oceans.

 Currently, around 3 billion people purchase a new set of flip flops every year.
 Globally, the flip flop market is worth more than $20 billion, which is higher than the sneaker market.
 Polyurethane foam flip flops are the primary constituent of most products and one of the most significant pollutants of the ocean.

-Here at Waves we concluded that we needed to do something.
+Here at Waves we decided to do something.
 We realised that flip flop manufacturing had to get closer to the source of rubber instead of shipping it overseas from places like Sri Lanka.
 We also came to understand that recycled flip flops didn’t go far enough.
-People needed flip flops that would serve them year after year.
+People needed flip flops that won’t impact the environment negatively.
 Recycling a plastic flip flop once might only delay it entering the oceans by one year.
-The only solution was to use a natural compound, one that would provide many years of service and wouldn’t lead to the environmental consequences of regular polyurethane foam.
+The only solution was to use a natural compound, one that would provide comfort and practicality and wouldn’t lead to the environmental consequences of regular polyurethane foam.

 We’re on a mission to help the planet and reduce plastic waste while also offering beautiful flip flops.